sapphiredating/backend/README.md

 `cron.yaml` is another artifact from the sample app.
 I'm not sure if we'll need it but I'm keeping it around for now.

 The main server file resides at `./app.ts`.

+## Database
+We have a postgres database running on RDS.
+Manage it with prisma.
+The schema is in `./prisma/schema.prisma`.
+To update the database, run `npx prisma migrate dev --name <name of the migration>`.
+This will create a new migration in `./prisma/migrations/` and apply it to the database.
+To update the prisma client (necessary for typescript to know about the new schema), run `npx prisma generate`.